Snowball cookies are a classic around Christmas time due to the fact that they look like adorable little snowballs.

 Instructions

-- Remove from the oven and let cool for a few minutes.
-If you opt for softer cookies, they may feel underbaked, but they'll firm up as they cool.
+8. Remove the snowball cookies from the oven and let cool for a few minutes.
+They may feel slightly underbaked, but they'll firm up as they cool.

-- Add some powdered sugar substitute to a small bowl and dip the cookies in while they are still warm.
-I dipped each cookie, then went back and dipped them an additional time as some of the powdered sugar absorbs the first time.
+9. Add some powdered sugar substitute to a small bowl and dip the cookies in while they are still warm.
+I dipped each cookie, then went back and dipped them an additional time as some of the powdered sugar absorbed the first time.

-- Place on a wire cooling rack to allow the cookies to fully cool and firm up (about 20 minutes), then enjoy!
+10. Place on a wire cooling rack to allow the cookies to fully cool and firm up, anywhere from 30-60 minutes, then enjoy!

 Notes

-- Note: Full disclosure, I did not chill my dough at all and they turned out delicious, but they spread more than I would have liked.
+• Note: Full disclosure, I did not chill my dough the first time I made these and they turned out delicious, but they spread more than I would have liked.
 So just know that if you want to skip the chilling, you can, they just won't quite be ball-shaped.

 Recommended Products